 I know that making the decision to contact a therapist can be difficult for some and my goal is to make the process as welcoming as possible.
 I work in an extremely relaxed, informal manner.
 You will find that our therapy sessions most resemble a warm conversation in a soothing office setting.
 The types of therapies I use help people overcome irrational, dysfunctional, and unhealthy thought process that tend to add to and prolong emotional strain, trauma, and tension due to a stressful life incident.
 I specialize in working with military families, individuals and couples.
 I have an extensive background in military family life and have a passion working with the military population.
-I am trained in EMDR (Eye Movement Desensitization Reprocessing) for trauma reprocessing.
+Amber is trained in EMDR (Eye Movement Desensitization Reprocessing) for trauma reprocessing.
+She also is trained in ART (Accelerated Resolution Therapy) and RTM (Resolution of Traumatic Memories) for trauma processing.

 My other areas of specialty include: Christian Counseling, Marriage and Family Therapy, Military adjustments and struggles, Mood Disorders, Personality Disorders, Anxiety Disorders, Physical, Sexual, Emotional Abuse, Anger and Stress Management, Parent/Child or Partner Relational Problems.